 Notes: This proof contains no silver, it was not until 1992 that the US mint started back minting silver proof dimes, and even then most were not silver proofs.

-What's a 1987 S Roosevelt Dime Proof worth?
+How much is a 1987 S Roosevelt Dime Proof worth?

 In Average Circulated (AC) condition it's worth around 10 cents, one in certified mint state (MS+) condition could bring as much as $3 at auction.
 This price does not reference any standard coin grading scale.
 So when we say Average Circulated, we mean in a similar condition to other coins circulated in 1987, and mint state meaning it is certified MS+ by one of the top coin grading companies. *** [?].